gbouras13/dnaapler/docs/example.md

 # `dnaapler` examples

-You can try running `dnaapler` yourself using test data found in the `tests/test_data/overall_inputs`.
+You can try running `dnaapler` yourself using test data found in the `tests/test_data/overall_inputs` as shown below.
 These examples assumed you have cloned the dnaapler repository from GitHub and have moved into the directory e.g. and have `dnaapler` [installed](install.md) :

 ```
 git clone "https://github.com/gbouras13/dnaapler.git"